Tours and Tickets

 Enjoy your time in Washington, D.C.!

-Requests can be submitted up to six months in advance and no less than 21 days in advance.
+Requests can be submitted up to three months in advance and no less than 21 days in advance.
 You are encouraged to submit your request as early as possible as a limited number of spaces are available.
 All White House tours are free of charge.
 (Please note that White House tours may be subject to last minute cancellation.)

 In order to submit a tour request, please have ready the full name (first, last, and middle initial), date of birth, Social Security number (for attendees over the age of 18), gender, current city and state of residence, and country of citizenship for each person that wants to attend the tour.